INS Varsha: Features

 INS Varsha will have a large near-by facility of the Bhabha Atomic Research Centre (BARC), and will include modern nuclear engineering support facilities and extensive crew accommodation.
 It is designed to support the fleet of over 12 nuclear ballistic missile submarine and nuclear attack submarines to be built for the Indian Navy within a network of underground pens in the Eastern Ghats.
 This would avoid detection of the submarines during satellite and aerial surveillance as well as protect them from enemy air attacks.
 With the operationalisation of the base, submarines can be deployed into the waters of the Bay of Bengal stealthily without needing to surface.
 This is because of the natural depth of the region which would act like a "cloak".

 While designed principally as a nuclear submarine support facility, the new base will also accommodate additional surface naval vessels after the ongoing construction of piers.
 Comparable to the top-secret Hainan nuclear submarine base of the Chinese PLA Navy, this east coast base expansion programme by the Indian Navy was started due to India's Look East policy and the Chinese naval expansion into the region.

 Construction

 Project Varsha is being undertaken to enhance India's navy capabilities on the Eastern Coast of India.
 For the Western Coast of India, similar expansion are being undertaken under the Project Seabird for the INS Kadamba at Karwar.
+As of December 2017, the first phase was to be completed in 2022 at a cost of ₹30000 crore.